satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 With those 3 directives, you can make your page as fast as with SSG or DSG.
 If the values are set correctly, only the very first user after a deployment will have to wait for the rendering.
 Everyone else will see a lightning fast page.

-> This header can also be used on any other SSR framework.
+> This header can also be used on any other SSR framework and CDN.
 It's not limited to Gatsby or Gatsby Cloud.

 ## Enable Caching